 Preexisting cardiovascular disease.
 Evaluate and treat underlying causes prior to initiating therapy.
 Treat priapism immediately.
 Patient must not adjust dose on own.
 Reevaluate every 3 months.
 Hypotension; avoid in those with known cavernosa venous leakage.
 Monitor for signs of penile fibrosis.
 Discontinue if penile angulation or cavernosal fibrosis develops.
 Risk of needle breakage; use proper handling and injection techniques.
 Does not protect against sexually transmitted diseases.

 Concomitant vasoactive agents: not established.
 Concomitant with anticoagulants may increase inj site bleeding.

-Priapism, prolonged erection, penile pain or fibrosis, inj site hematoma or ecchymosis, prostatic disorder, penile rash or edema, other local effects, hypertension, headache, increased risk of blood-borne diseases, others.
+Penile pain, prolonged erection, penile fibrosis, inj site hematoma or ecchymosis, penis disorder, penile rash or edema, other local effects, dizziness.